 If this happens for the first time or if you know that there was a power failure or something else unintentional caused your computer to shut down unexpectedly, you can select Start Windows Normally with arrow keys on your keyboard and press Enter key.

-In case this error screen appears repeatedly, you should select Safe Mode instead: this could be just a problem with messy files on hard drive and Safe Mode always checks and repairs disk errors before starting.
+In case this error screen appears repeatedly, you should select Safe Mode instead: this could be just a problem with messy files on the drive and Safe Mode always checks and repairs disk errors before starting.

 Here Windows failed to start.
 If you just added some new hardware to your computer, you should try removing it and starting Windows again to see if it now works fine.
 If it does, consult the manual of your new hardware to see the installation steps and compatibility for your version of Windows.